kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 ## Drawbacks

+If the network device (network interface) characteristics (e.g. IP) and status is reported as part of the `Resource.Claim.Status`, it should be ensured the `ResourceClaim` is not used by several `Pod` at a time.

+As the network device characteristics are reported in the `ResourceClaim.Status`, the downward API will not provide additional fields to expose those characteristics.
+For example, `Pod.Status.PodIPs` can be provided as an environment variable to the running containers while `ResourceClaim.Status.Devices['KEY'].NetworkData.Addresses` will not be available.

-If the Network device (network interface) characteristics (e.g. IP) and status is reported as part of the `Resource.Claim.Status`, it should be ensured the `ResourceClaim` is not used by several `Pod` at a time.
-Additionally, if a controller needs to gather IPs for a specific network to which Pods are attached via networking devices, it will need to query each `Pod` and then access the corresponding `ResourceClaim` for every Pod.
+Furthermore, if a controller needs to gather IPs for a specific network to which Pods are attached via networking devices, it will need to query each `Pod` and then access the corresponding `ResourceClaim` for every Pod.

 ## Alternatives